Uncle Boonmee Who Can Recall His Past Lives: Reception

 Uncle Boonmee has received near universal acclaim from critics.
-On the review aggregator website Rotten Tomatoes, the film holds an 89% approval rating based on 97 reviews, with an average rating of 7.92/10.
+On the review aggregator website Rotten Tomatoes, the film holds an 90% approval rating based on 103 reviews, with an average rating of 7.92/10.
 The site's critical consensus reads: "Languorous and deeply enigmatic, Palme d'Or winner Uncle Boonmee represents an original take on the ghosts that haunt us."
 On Metacritic the film has a weighted average score of 87 out of 100 based on 21 reviews, indicating "universal acclaim".

 Sukhdev Sandhu of The Daily Telegraph gave the film a score of five out of five stars in an early festival review.
 Sandhu wrote: "It's barely a film; more a floating world.
 To watch it is to feel many things – balmed, seduced, amused, mystified," and continued: "There are many elements of this film that remain elusive and secretive.
 But that's a large part of its appeal: Weerasethakul, without ever trading in stock images of Oriental inscrutability, successfully conveys the subtle but important other-worldliness of this part of Thailand".
 In Screen International, Mark Adams called the film "a beautifully assembled affair, with certain scenes staged with painterly composure, and also increasingly moving as the subtle story develops.
 Plus Apichatpong Weerasethakul is not afraid of adding in moments of surreal humour – often laugh-out-loud moments for that – which helps the pacing of the film."
 Willis Wong of Intermedias Review called the film "a slow, meditative and often baffling journey visually gorgeous and worth taking."

 Cahiers du Cinéma featured Uncle Boonmee Who Can Recall His Past Lives on the cover of the June 2010 issue and listed it first on their annual Top Ten of 2010.

-The film received a score of 2.4/4 at Screen International's annual Cannes Jury Grid, which polls international film critics from publications such as Sight & Sound, The Australian, Positif, L'Unita, Der Tagesspiegel among others.
-It was listed second on Film Comment magazine's Best Films of 2011 list.
-In the 2012 Sight & Sound critics' poll, eight critics voted for it as one of their 10 greatest films ever made; this ranked it at #202 in the finished list.
+The film received a score of 2.4/4 at the Screen International annual Cannes Jury Grid, which polls international film critics from publications such as Sight & Sound, The Australian, Positif, L'Unita and Der Tagesspiegel, among others.
+It was listed second on Film Comments Best Films of 2011 list.
+In the 2012 Sight & Sound critics' poll, eight critics voted for it as one of their ten greatest films ever made; this ranked it at #202 in the finished list.
 Five directors also voted, making the film ranked at #132 in the directors' poll.
+In the 2022 critic's poll fifteen critics voted for the film, with it receiving place #196 in the ranking.
 In a 2016 BBC poll, critics voted the film the 37th greatest since 2000.
+In July 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times' list of "The 100 Best Movies of the 21st Century," finishing at number 259.
+That same month, it ranked number 32 on Rolling Stones list of "The 100 Best Movies of the 21st Century."